 How it works

-In the coming months we will add a series of guides below which will describe the technical details of HDR and HLG as they become available.
+We continue to add and link to a series of guides below, which describe the technical details of HDR and HLG in particular..

-- Frequently Asked Questions on High Dynamic Range and Hybrid Log-Gamma
+- Frequently Asked Questions on High Dynamic Range & Hybrid Log-Gamma (Dec 2016)

 - Colour Volumes